 Section 3.11 Action by Consent

-Unless otherwise restricted by the Certificate of Incorporation or these By-laws, any action required or permitted to be taken by the Board of Directors may be taken without a meeting and without prior notice if all Trustees then in office consent thereto in writing or by electronic transmission.
+Unless otherwise restricted by the Certificate of Incorporation or these By-laws, any action required or permitted to be taken by the Board of Directors may be taken without a meeting and without prior notice if all Directors then in office consent thereto in writing or by electronic transmission.
 After an action is taken, the consent or consents relating thereto shall be filed with the minutes of the proceedings of the Board of Directors, in the same paper or electronic form as the minutes are maintained.

 Section 3.12 Telephonic Meetings